asadc0de/Obys-Agency/ReadMe.md

 - Used CSS Animation for the `horizontal animation` and `Let's create`
 - Used Js to implement the `loading page` and `Counter`
 - It  was really very good project on learning perspective.
-- ⚠️ Making it resposnive soon :)
->Thanks to Sheriyans Coding School for  such an awesome content :  [Youtube ](https://www.youtube.com/@sheryians)